aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

    - 1/2 of 4 = 4/2 = 2 ; 1/3 of 5 = 5/3
    - 2/3 of 6 = 2 &times; (6 &div; 3) = 2 &times; 2 = 4
    - 3/5 of 7/10 = 3 &times; (7 &div; 5)/10 = 3 &times; (35 &div; 5)/50 = 3 &times; 7/50 = 21/50
+6. *The "of" operator in mathematics is generalized to cases in which one of the operands is not a whole number or a positive simple fraction
-6. *Cross multiplication*: given two fractions a/b and c/d, cross multiplication refers to the action of multiplying a by d, and separately multiplying b by c to obtain two products (a &times; d) and (b &times; c).
+7. *Cross multiplication*: given two fractions a/b and c/d, cross multiplication refers to the action of multiplying a by d, and separately multiplying b by c to obtain two products (a &times; d) and (b &times; c).
 Cross multiplication is a heavily used step in fraction arithmetic.
-7. *A fraction is treated in mathematics as being equivalent to division of the numerator by the denominator*, even if the numerator or the denominator is not a whole number.
-8. *A ratio of two numbers is treated in mathematics as being equivalent to a fraction*, even if one of the two numbers is not a whole number.
-9. *The "of" operator is treated in mathematics as being equivalent to multiplication*, even if one of the operands is not a whole number or a positive simple fraction

 ### Addition and Subtraction